GEM-benchmark/GEM-benchmark.github.io/web/tasks/ASSET.md

 ### Why is this dataset part of GEM?

-ASSET is a high quality simplification dataset where each source (not simple) sentence is associated with 10 high quality human-written simplifications.
+ASSET is a high quality simplification dataset where each source (not simple) sentence is associated with 10 human-written simplifications.
 It is one of the two datasets for the text simplification task in GEM.
 It acts as the validation and test set.

 ### Languages